ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 Exhausted and fully satisfied, Wèi WúXiàn couldn’t move a muscle, resting languorously on Lán WàngJī’s arms.

-Lán WàngJī then did everything for him, from thoroughly washing him and wiping his body to putting clothes on him; the clothes that Wèi WúXiàn had earlier prepared for both of them to wear after bath.
+Lán WàngJī then did everything for him, from thoroughly washing him and wiping his body to putting clothes on him; the clothes that Wèi WúXiàn had earlier prepared for both of them to wear after the bath.

 Then, he carried Wèi WúXiàn to the bed, carefully laid him down and covered him with a duvet.